-- Follow the instructions on-screen to link your account.
+Step 5: Follow the instructions on the screen to link your account.

 Don’t worry, you won’t start streaming right away.
 Before sending you live, the PS4 will ask for your video stream settings, as well as the platform you want to stream to.
-There aren’t a ton of settings, but you can still adjust the video quality, give your stream a name, and choose if you want to broadcast yourand microphone.
+There aren’t a ton of settings, but you can still adjust the video quality, give your stream a name, and choose if you want to broadcast your PlayStation Camera and microphone.

-Finally, hit Start broadcasting and you’ll be sent live.
+Step 9: Finally, hit Start Broadcasting and you’ll be sent live.
 There are some advanced settings you can tinker with, but they’re not necessary for most people.

-More importantly, you can end your stream with the broadcast settings, which you’ll want to make sure you do whenever you wrap up.
+Step 13: More importantly, you can end your stream with the Broadcast Settings, which you’ll want to make sure you do whenever you wrap up.

 Furthermore, you’re reducing computing overhead.
 As mentioned, streaming requires computing resources on its own, and that’s in addition to the rendering your PS4 is already doing.
-Streaming on a high powered computer with your PS4 will result in a far higher quality stream, so long as you have your video settings configured properly.
+Streaming on a high-powered computer with your PS4 will result in a far more higher-quality stream, so long as you have your video settings configured properly.

 Half the battle with a capture card is getting everything plugged in.
 The goal is to plug your PS4 into the capture card and then have that video stream sent to your computer.
 For most setups, the capture card works like a middle man, relaying the information being sent from your console to your computer.